 Biological: Healthy soils should have a fair amount of organic matter in varying stages and a vibrant microbial population to support the breakdown of that organic matter.

-Biostimulants are a tool that can help you improve the overall health of your soil and access those tied-up nutrients.
-While they have been around for years helping growers chase efficient nutrient use, it is expected that biostimulants will be a $4 billion segment of the industry by 2025.
+Biostimulants are tools that can help you improve the overall health of your soil and access those tied-up nutrients.
+While they have been around for years, helping growers chase efficient nutrient use, it is expected that biostimulants will be a $4 billion segment of the industry by 2025.

 What are Biostimulants